GillesC/MCP23017-RPI-Lib/README.md

 * Each GPIO pin can be configured for interrupts independently to either compare against the previous value or against a default pin value
 * A utility method cleanupInterrupts that can be called periodically to clear the interrupt if it somehow gets stuck on.

-**New in this repo**:

-* Resolve bug where multiple pins on the same bank cause an interrupt.
-The original code assumed that only one pin is high of the INTCAP register.
-More details of the chip can be found here: http://ww1.microchip.com/downloads/en/DeviceDoc/20001952C.pdf.